Har Adar: Economy

 Har Adar is ranked 9/10 (high) on the Israeli socio-economic scale.
 According to Business Data Israel (BDI), in 2006 Har Adar had the most stable economy of all Israeli local councils, along with Kfar Shmaryahu.
 In 2009, the municipal surplus stood at NIS 187,000.

 In 2009, there were 1,471 salaried workers in Har Adar.
 The average salary for males was NIS 15,987, and 8,882 for women – both higher than the national average.
 25.5% salaried workers worked for minimum wage.
 In addition, there were 143 self-employed workers, with an average income of NIS 12,311.

+Voting Patterns

+In the 2022 election, 68 percent of voters in Har Adar voted for the parties of the center-left coalition led by Yair Lapid, while 29 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.3 percent voted for the Arab parties.